 CarInsurance.com Insights

 Whether you currently own a truck or are considering purchasing one, understanding car insurance premiums and ways to save should factor into your vehicle budget.
-The cheapest truck to insure in 2025 is the Ford Maverick with an average yearly premium of $2,118.
+The cheapest truck to insure in 2026 is the Jeep Gladiator with an average yearly premium of $2,460.

 “Trucks are generally more expensive to insure than cars because the value of the truck is higher,” says Lauren McKenzie, senior agent with A Plus Insurance.
 “Drivers should consider its value and get an idea of what they should expect to pay for insurance on the vehicle before purchasing.
-Oftentimes, the cost for full coverage insurance on a truck may be the same, if not more than the cost of the loan payments.”
+Oftentimes, the cost of full coverage insurance for a truck may be the same as, if not more than, the cost of the loan payments.”

 Learn more about the cheapest trucks to insure with a ranking of the most affordable car insurance companies, the lowest average annual premiums and tips for saving on premiums.